 On December 19, 2022, the Company determined to dispose of the technology intangible assets previously acquired from New Aera related to the Tidal Assist® Ventilator (TAV®) technology by ceasing development of such assets and abandoning the TAV program (the Disposal Determination).
 Prior to December 19, 2022, the TAV intangible asset was held and used, including ongoing research and development and no significant revenue.
 The Company made the Disposal Determination based on the Company's assessment that continued development of the assets would not be economically feasible.
 The assessment considered many factors, including 1) the lack of compatibility and functionality of the technology intangible asset within the Company's existing product portfolio, 2) the lack of commercial potential of such products that were not approved for ventilation Medicare reimbursement and a negative litigation outcome that occurred subsequent to the approved coding process, and 3) the substantial additional investment that would be required in order to attempt to achieve any commercial potential with substantial risk that no benefit would ever be achievable.
 There had been no significant revenue associated with the sale of products developed from the technology intangible asset acquired from New Aera to date and the Company does not expect any revenue from such products going forward.
-Upon abandonment, the Company recognized a loss on disposal of \$52,161 in our consolidated statements of loss for the year ended December 31, 2022 for intangible assets, inventories, fixed assets, and construction in process associated with the TAV technology.
+Upon abandonment, the Company recognized a loss on disposal of \$52,161 in our consolidated statements of comprehensive loss for the year ended December 31, 2022 for intangible assets, inventories, fixed assets, and construction in process associated with the TAV technology.
 As a result of no future sales, the fair value of the earnout resulted in a benefit of \$13,687 to general and administrative expense during the fourth quarter of 2022.

 During the year ended December 31, 2021, the Company determined that an impairment indicator was present related to TAV developments as a result of the court order to dismiss the Company's preliminary injunction related to the Department of Health and Human Services and the Centers for Medicare and Medicaid Services lawsuit.
 The relevant long-lived asset grouping was evaluated for impairment.
 An undiscounted cash flow analysis demonstrated sufficient undiscounted cash flows in excess of the asset group's carrying value.
 Estimates and significant assumptions included in the long-lived asset impairment analysis included identification of the asset group and undiscounted cash flow projections.
 The Company concluded that its definite-lived intangible assets and long-lived assets were not impaired based on the results of the quantitative analyses performed.
-No impairments were recorded during the years ended December 31, 2022, 2021 or 2020, except for the loss on disposal of the intangible asset discussed above.